chrdebru/chrdebru.github.io/index.md

 ### Chairs and Organizing Committees (past five years)

+* 7th International Workshop on Knowledge Graph Construction Co-located with ESWC 2026
-* First International Workshop on Users and Knowledge Graphs Co-located with SEMANTiCS 2025
+* 1st International Workshop on Users and Knowledge Graphs Co-located with SEMANTiCS 2025
-* Sixth International Workshop on Knowledge Graph Construction Co-located with ESWC 2025
+* 6th International Workshop on Knowledge Graph Construction Co-located with ESWC 2025
-* <span style="text-decoration:line-through;">On the Move to Meaningful Internet Systems: OTM 2020 Conferences/Workshops - Publication chair</span>
-> Cancelled due to COVID19

 ### Editorial Board